GM82Project/gm82core/readme.txt

 surface_disengage()
     Resets target, and fixes viewport based on studio behavior.
     Also resets target properly when using gm82AppSurf.

+file_size(filename)
+    Gets the size of a file on disk.

 file_text_read_all(fname,[separator])
     Reads an entire text file and returns its contents as a string.